sparkfun/SparkFun_Qwiic_WAV_Trigger_Pro/docs/hardware_overview.md

 ### Trigger Control

 The board also includes eight independent trigger inputs routed to through-hole pins.
 All eight trigger pins can be individually configured.
+All trigger pins a <b>3.3V</b> tolerant.

 ### Qwiic (I<sup>2</sup>C) Control

-This WAV Trigger also includes a pair of Qwiic connectors to integrate with SparkFun's [Qwiic ecosystem]().
-Users can use this in tandem with the [**link needed - Mark L** Arduino Library]() to toggle audio tracks.
+This WAV Trigger also includes a pair of Qwiic connectors to integrate with SparkFun's [Qwiic ecosystem](https://www.sparkfun.com/qwiic).
+Users can use this in tandem with the [WAV Trigger Pro Arduino Library]((https://github.com/robertsonics/WAV_Trigger_Pro_Qwiic_Arduino_Library) to control the WAV Trigger Pro using an Arduino development board.

 ### Audio Output